 Beyond theory: How do we handle our projects?
 What are our project results?
 On the basis of exemplary case studies, we give you an insight into our work.

-Probst & Consorten Marketing-Beratung is operating all over Germany and in the neighbouring countries, especially in Austria and Switzerland.
+Probst & Consorten Marketing-Beratung is operating all over the German-speaking area – and sometimes in other countries like France, Italy, Czech Republic or even Finland.
 Our customers are transport companies, transport associations and public transport authorities.

 Case study: Price volume design on the senior citizen market